Heslington Brain: Discovery

 The site where the brain was discovered is about 3 km south-east of York city centre on the eastern edge of Heslington village.
 It is situated partly on the ridge of an ancient glacial moraine and partly in the basin of the Vale of York.
 Until the construction of the Heslington East campus of the University of York in 2009, the site was used as agricultural land.

 Survey and excavation work, commissioned by the university, was carried out on the site from 2003.
-It culminated in a full-scale excavation carried out in 2007–08 by York Archaeological Trust in an area of just over 8 ha.
+It culminated in a full-scale excavation carried out in 2007–08 by the York Archaeological Trust in an area of just over 8 ha.
 The archaeologists found that the landscape had been inhabited and farmed for thousands of years.
 The remains of prehistoric fields, buildings and trackways were discovered, dating from the Bronze Age through to the middle of the Iron Age, with traces of earlier activity as far back as the Mesolithic and Neolithic periods.

 During the Iron Age, the area appears to have been the site of a permanent settlement.
 The excavators found a number of circular features, which they interpreted as the remains of roundhouses.
 The inhabitants seem to have relocated during the Roman period to a site further up the ridge, leaving the area of the Iron Age settlement to revert to fields.

 Around a dozen pits were found on the site and possibly ritualistic objects were found in a number of them.
 Some pits had been pierced with a single stake, while a number of pits included "burned" cobbles of a local type of stone.
 The headless body of a red deer had been deposited in a drainage channel and a red deer antler was found in an Iron Age ditch.
 In one waterlogged pit, a human skull – with the jawbone and the first two vertebrae still attached – was discovered by archaeologist Jim Williams in August 2008, lying face-down at the bottom of the pit.
-Jim cleaned it up and recorded it but had a dentist's appointment that afternoon (for a filling) and so the task of lifting the skull fell to his colleague and friend Rupert Lotherington.
+Jim cleaned it up and recorded it but had to leave, so the task of lifting the skull fell to his colleague and friend Rupert Lotherington.
 The find was seen as unusual but its true importance was not discovered until after it had been transported, within a block of soil, to the Finds Laboratory of the York Archaeological Trust.
 As Finds officer Rachel Cubitt was cleaning it, she noticed that something was loose inside the skull.
 She peered through its base and saw that it contained a "yellow substance".
 She said later that it "jogged my memory of a university lecture on the rare survival of ancient brain tissue ... we gave the skull special conservation treatment as a result and sought expert medical opinion."
 The skull and its contents were put into cold storage and were examined using a variety of medical and autopsy techniques.